 Jakub Szymkowiak: Szymkowiak, J., Thomson, R.L., Kuczyński, L. 2016.
 Wood warblers copy settlement decisions of poor quality conspecifics: support for the trade off between the benefit of social information use and competition avoidance.
 Oikos 125: 1561-1569.

 Marcin Polak: Polak, M. 2016.
 Nest survival patterns in Eurasian Bittern: effect of nest age, time aand habitat variables.
 PeerJ 4:e2047; DOI 10.7717/peer.2047

 We would like to congratulate all the nominees for the Award and the distinguished person.
-The award ceremony along with award-person lecture will be held in October 2017 in Poznań.
+The award ceremony along with award-person lecture was held on 25th October 2017 in Poznań.

 On behalf of the Board,